 If you’re attending a gathering at someone else’s house, bring a healthy dish to share – a dish that’s aligned with your diet plan.
 You don’t have control over what others serve, so if you’re worried their way of eating isn’t compatible with yours, bringing your own healthy dish gives you control over what you eat.

 Step on the scale now and then.
 A regular morning check in lets you stay away from weight gain denial.
 Don’t get obsessed but keep your eye on the scale to make sure you are maintaining your weight and not gaining.
-The scale doesn’t lie, but our stretchy holiday pants sure do.
+The scale doesn’t lie, but our stretchy holiday sweat pants sure do.

 Avoid processed foods like boxed stuffing or cookie mixes.
 Focus on making all food from scratch.
 Then you know what’s going into your food.